Gastroesophageal reflux disease

 - A multivitamin daily, containing the antioxidant vitamins A, C, E, the B vitamins, and trace minerals, such as magnesium, calcium, zinc, and selenium.

-- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tablespoonful oil, 2 to 3 times daily -- may help decrease inflammation.
+- Omega-3 fatty acids, such as fish oil, may help decrease inflammation.
 Omega-3 fatty acids may increase the risk of bleeding, as ask your doctor before taking omega-3 fatty acids if you take blood-thinning medications.
 To avoid a potentially toxic build up of vitamin A, choose omega-3 fatty acid products where the bulk of vitamin A has been removed.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 to 10 billion CFUs (colony forming units) a day -- Probiotics or "friendly" bacteria may help maintain a balance in the digestive system between good and harmful bacteria.
+- Probiotic supplement (containing Lactobacillus acidophilus).
+Probiotics or "friendly" bacteria may help maintain a balance in the digestive system between good and harmful bacteria.
 Some probiotic supplements may need to be refrigerated for best results.
 People who have weakened immune systems, or who are on immune suppressive drugs, should take probiotics only under the direction of their physician.

-- DGL-licorice (Glycyrrhiza glabra) standardized extract, 250 to 500 mg, 3 times daily, chewed either 1 hour before or 2 hours after meals -- may help protect against stomach damage from NSAIDs.
+- DGL-licorice (Glycyrrhiza glabra), chewed either 1 hour before or 2 hours after meals, may help protect against stomach damage from NSAIDs.
 Glycyrrhizin is a chemical found in licorice that causes side effects and drug interactions.
 DGL is deglycyrrhizinated licorice, or licorice with the glycyrrhizin removed.
 The duration of use for DGL depends on many factors; speak with your physician.

-- Cranberry (Vaccinium macrocarpon) 400 mg, twice daily -- Some preliminary research suggests cranberry may inhibit H. pylori growth in the stomach.
+- Cranberry (Vaccinium macrocarpon).
+Preliminary research suggests cranberry may inhibit H. pylori growth in the stomach.
 Cranberry may increase the length of time that medications, including warfarin (Coumadin), may stay in your body.
 And your doctor may need to change the dose of your medication.
 Cranberry contains high levels of salicylic acid, which is similar to aspirin.
 Therefore, people who have aspirin allergies may want to avoid cranberry supplements.
 People who have a history of kidney stones should speak with their doctors before using cranberry supplements.

-- Mastic (Pistacia lentiscus) standardized extract, 1,000 to 2,000 mg daily in divided doses -- Mastic is a traditional treatment for peptic ulcers and inhibits H. pylori in test tubes.
+- Mastic (Pistacia lentiscus) standardized extract.
+Mastic is a traditional treatment for peptic ulcers and inhibits H. pylori in test tubes.
 More studies are needed to see whether it works in humans.

 Signs and Symptoms

-Heartburn -- a burning sensation under the sternum in the chest -- is the primary symptom of GERD.
-Heartburn often happens after a meal and gets worse at night, when you are lying down.
+Heartburn, a burning sensation under the sternum in the chest, is the primary symptom of GERD.
+Heartburn often happens after a meal and gets worse at when you are lying down.
 It is more likely to happen after a heavy meal, or if you bend, lift, or lie down after eating.

 Other symptoms of GERD include: